Item #352273 Swastika Night by Murray Constantine. Katharine Burdekin.

 London: Gollancz, 1937.

 First edition.
 1 vols.
 8vo.
 In Dust Jacket.
 Blue cloth, original printed dust jacket.
 Stamped Archive Copy on title page.
-Fine copy (spine panel slightly faded, small circled a in pencil on front panel of jacket, tiny 37 in red ink on top of back panel).
-Cloth clamshell box Locke, Spectrum of Fantasy, p.
+Fine copy in near fine dust jacket (spine panel slightly faded, 3 mm chip at head repaired at verso; small circled a in pencil on front panel of jacket, tiny 37 in red ink on top of back panel).
+Cloth clamshell box.
+Locke, Spectrum of Fantasy, p.
 57; Wessells 26.
-Item #352273

 ‘not begotten, not born of a woman, but Exploded’